arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 <a name="GSTask1" /></a>
 #### Task 1 - Downloading and Importing a Publish Settings file ####

-> **Note:** If you have done these steps in a previous lab on the same computer you can move on to Exercise 1.
+> **Note:** If you have completed these steps in a previous lab on the same computer you can move on to Exercise 1.

 In this task, you will log on to the Windows Azure Portal and download the Publish Settings file.
 This file contains the secure credentials and additional information about your Windows Azure Subscription that you will use in your development environment.
-Therefore, you will import this file using the Windows Azure Cmdlets in order to install the certificate and obtain the account information.
+You will import this file using the Windows Azure Cmdlets in order to install the certificate and obtain the account information.

 1. Search for **Windows Azure PowerShell** in the Start screen and choose **Run as Administrator**.

 1. Change the PowerShell execution policy to **RemoteSigned**.
-When asked to confirm press **Y** and then **Enter**.
+When asked to confirm, press **Y** and then **Enter**.

 	````PowerShell
 	Set-ExecutionPolicy RemoteSigned